squidfunk/protobluff/README.md

 2. Services (using gRPC and/or ZMQ)
 3. Groups (unsure)

-These features will be implemented in the order presented. protobluff is basically compatible with proto3, as proto2 is binary compatible, but some special types like maps and the Any type need to be implemented.
+These features should be implemented in the order presented. protobluff is basically compatible with proto3, as proto2 is binary compatible, but some special types like maps and the `Any` type need to be implemented.

 ## License